bingeli1212/nitrile-preview/doc/DOC-para-table.md

 table-paragraph, which must appear within a set of braces immediately after the word "table".

+The table can also be constructed with each describing a single table row, and with a double-backslash by itself starting a new row.
+In this form, each table data must start with an ampersand, followed by at least one space, and then the text.
+The double-backslash by itself in a line signals the end of the current row.

+    ~~~table
+    & Names
+    & Addr.
+    & Age
+    \\
+    & James
+    & 102 Sun Str.
+    & 29
+    \\
+    & Jane
+    & 202 Rain Rd.
+    & 21
+    ~~~

+It is also possible to specify horizontal rule using a triple-hyphen such as the following

+    ~~~table
+    & Names
+    & Addr.
+    & Age
+    ---
+    & James
+    & 102 Sun Str.
+    & 29
+    \\
+    & Jane
+    & 202 Rain Rd.
+    & 21
+    ~~~

+A double line can be expressed by the appearance of triple equal-sign.

+    ~~~table
+    & Names
+    & Addr.
+    & Age
+    ===
+    & James
+    & 102 Sun Str.
+    & 29
+    \\
+    & Jane
+    & 202 Rain Rd.
+    & 21
+    ~~~

+Table border lines can be specified by the vline-style and hline-style options.

     ~~~table{vline:|*|*|*|;hline:t b}
     Names | Addr.        | Age
     ============================